Re-Tiper/Monte-Carlo-Option-Pricing/README.md

-# Monte-Carlo-Option-Pricing
+# Monte-Carlo Option Pricing
-Monte-Carlo pricing of barrier options and vanilla European options in Python
+Monte-Carlo pricing of barrier options and vanilla European options in Python.